-- 1. An application for admission and a non-refundable \$25 application fee; - 2.
-An official high school transcript with cumulative grade point average (CGPA) and date of graduation, or official report of GED, HiSET, or TASC scores; and - 3.
-ACT or SAT scores (exempt if first enrollment at Brescia is more than three years after the graduation date of the applicant's high school class). - 4.
-Dual Credit Transcripts for Transfer Credits (if applicable): an official college/university transcript for any dual-credit courses (high school courses for which the student has also received college credit from an accredited college or university).
-The high school transcript does not count as the official record of college credit awarded.
+- An application for admission and a non-refundable \$25 application fee; - An official high school transcript with cumulative grade point average (CGPA) and date of graduation, or official report of GED, HiSET, or TASC scores; and - Dual Credit Transcripts for Transfer Credits (if applicable): an official college/university transcript for any dual-credit courses (high school courses for which the student has also received college credit from an accredited college or university).
+The high school transcript does not count as the official record of college credit awarded. - Optional: ACT or SAT scores